mkreitze/libFBCAGen/README.md

 # Input: An FBCA
 # Output: A level-map pseudo-random collection of states
 def initCA(fbca):
-    #Fills in downward stripes as we interate x then y
+    #Fills in downward stripes as we iterate x then y
     for x in range(0,fbca.torusLength):
         holder=[] #downward column at the x value for y in range(0,fbca.torusWidth):